Thisana88/DS-Internship/README.md

 ## Conclusion

-Mean reversion strategies offer potential opportunities for profit in financial markets, but their success depends on various factors such as market conditions, asset selection, and risk management.
+Mean reversion strategies offer potential opportunities for profit in financial markets, but their success depends on various factors such as market conditions, asset selection, and risk management.The overall model suggests that the machine learning model could support mean reversion algorithms for trading with BTC and AVAX.
 Further experimentation and validation are recommended before deploying these strategies in live trading environments.

 ## Acknowledgments